labbsr0x/go-horse/README.md

 Set the environment variable `DOCKER_HOST` to `tcp://localhost:8080` or test a single command adding -H attribute : `docker -H=localhost:8080 ps -a` and watch the go-horse container logs

 ### Filtering requests using JavaScript
-According to the environment variable `JS_FILTERS_PATH` you have to place you JavaScript filters there to get them load in the go-horse filter chain.
+According to the environment variable `JS_FILTERS_PATH` you have to place you JavaScript filters there to get them loaded in the go-horse filter chain.
 These file's name have to obey a pattern :

 #### 000.request.test.js => {order}.{invoke}.{name}.{extension}
 | Property  | Values allowed | Description|